 The chart above shows the gap between potential funding available versus the budget requirement, including cost pressures.
 This is known as the funding gap.
-Over five years the funding gap could reach £12.8m if Council Tax is frozen, falling to £7.2m if increased in line with assumed referendum limits set by HM Treasury.
+Over five years the funding gap could reach £8.6m if Council Tax is frozen, which means that we would need to deliver cumulative savings or cost reductions of £29.7m by 2026/27.
+If council tax is increased in line with the assumed referendum limits set by HM Treasury, this falls to £2.5m by 2026/27 meaning that we will need to deliver cumulative savings of £12.1m by 2026/27

-The Authority has an excellent history of achieving savings targets, with £13.9m saved over the five years to 2020/21 and also delivered in year savings which have been transferred to reserves.
+The Authority has an excellent history of achieving savings targets, with over £14m saved over the five years to 2021/22 and also delivered in year savings which have been transferred to reserves.